Eye worms are the result of an infestation with a parasitic worm where the larva or the adult worm itself moves to the eye. (Learn More)

 Eye worms are most often the type of parasite that may lodge in your eye or travel through your body.

-The strange wormlike specs drifting in your field of vision that you may see from time to time are known as floaters.
-Most often, these are pieces of tissue that have broken off in your eye and are floating around in the fluid.
-Sometimes, people may see larva floating in their field of vision if they have a parasite.
+The strange worm-like specks that may occasionally drift through your field of vision are known as floaters.
+These are pieces of tissue that have broken off in your eye and are floating in the fluid.

 Symptoms of an Eye Parasite